Detecting isomorphisms in the homotopy category: The lack of privileged weak colimits

 \subsection{A counterexample in the homotopy category of groupoids}

 We now apply the generalities above to the problem of weak colimits in $\HoGpd$.

 We fix for the rest of the paper an ordinal $\k$ of uncountable cofinality, and introduce the main characters in our counterexample.
 Note that Theorem~\ref{thm:HotLacksColims} will follow if we replace $\k=[0,\k)$ by the interval $[2,\k)$, since the two categories are isomorphic.
+We use the latter because it allows us to use simple indexing while ensuring that all of the vertex groups below are non-abelian.

 \begin{definition} Define a graph of groups $\Gamma$ with object set $[2,\k)$, vertex group $G_\a$ free on $\a$ generators, edge set \mbox{$\{y_\a^\b:\b\to \a \mid \a\neq \b\in [2, \k) \}$}, and involution $y_\a^\b\mapsto y_\b^\a$.
 The edge group $G_{y^\b_\a}$ is just $G_{\min(\b,\a)}$.
 The edge morphism $\mu_{y^\b_\a}:G_{\min(\b,\a)}\to G_\b$ is the natural inclusion.
 Let $Z=\Pi_1\Gamma$.